-- a) Floors to hopper/inner bottom plating in way of radiused hopper knuckle. - b) Radiused hatch coaming plate at corners to deck. - c) Connection of vertical corrugated bulkhead to the lower hopper plate and to the inner bottom plate within the cargo hold region, when the vertical corrugated bulkhead is arranged without a lower stool. - d) Connection of vertical corrugated bulkhead to top plating of lower stool. - e) Edge reinforcement or pipe penetration both to strength deck, sheer strake and bottom plating within 0.6 L amidships, when the dimensions of the opening exceeds 300 mm. - f) Abutting plate panels with as-built thickness less than or equal to 12 mm, forming outer shell boundaries below the scantling draught, including but not limited to: sea chests, rudder trunks, and portions of transom.
-For as-built thickness greater than 12 mm, partial penetration in accordance with [2.4.2]. - g) Crane pedestals and associated bracketing and support structure. - h) For toe connections of longitudinal hatch coaming end bracket to the deck plating, full penetration weld for a distance of $0.15\,H{\rm c}$ from toe of side coaming termination bracket is required, where $H{\rm c}$ is the hatch coaming height. - i) Rudder horns and shaft brackets to shell structure. - j) Thick flanges of long transverse web frames to side web frames.
+- a) Floors to hopper/inner bottom plating in way of radiused hopper knuckle. - b) Radiused hatch coaming plate at corners to deck. - c) Connection of vertical corrugated bulkhead to the lower hopper plate and to the inner bottom plate within the cargo hold region, when the vertical corrugated bulkhead is arranged without a lower stool. - d) Connection of structural elements in the double bottom in line with corrugated bulkhead flanges to the inner bottom plate, when the vertical corrugated bulkhead is arranged without a lower stool. - e) Connection of vertical corrugated bulkhead to the lower hopper plate, and connection of structural elements in the lower hopper area in line with corrugated bulkhead flanges to the lower hopper plate, where connections are clear of lower stools. - f) Connection of vertical corrugated bulkhead to top plating of lower stool. - g) Corrugated bulkhead lower stool side plating to lower stool top plate. - h) Corrugated bulkhead lower stool side plating to inner bottom. - i) Connection of structural elements in double bottom to the inner bottom plate in holds intended for the carriage of liquid at sea with a distance of 300 mm from the side plating of the lower stool, see Figure 3. - j) Edge reinforcement or pipe penetration both to strength deck, sheer strake and bottom plating within 0.6 L amidships, when the dimensions of the opening exceeds 300 mm. - k) Abutting plate panels with as-built thickness less than or equal to 12 mm, forming outer shell boundaries below the scantling draught, including but not limited to: sea chests, rudder trunks, and portions of transom.
+For as-built thickness greater than 12 mm, partial penetration in accordance with [2.4.2]. - I) Crane pedestals and associated bracketing and support structure. - m) For toe connections of longitudinal hatch coaming end bracket to the deck plating, full penetration weld for a distance of $0.15\,H{\rm c}$ from toe of side coaming termination bracket is required, where $H{\rm c}$ is the hatch coaming height. - n) Rudder horns and shaft brackets to shell structure. - o) Thick flanges of long transverse web frames to side web frames.
 Thick flanges of long longitudinal girder to bulkhead web frames.

-2.4.6 Locations required for full or partial penetration welding
+2.4.6 Locations required for partial penetration welding

-Partial penetration welding as defined in [2.4.2], is to be used in the following locations.
-Additional locations may be required based on other criteria, such as fatigue assessment as given in Ch 9 (see Figure 3):
+Partial penetration welding as defined in [2.4.2], is to be used in the following locations (see examples in Figure 3):

-- a) Connection of hopper sloping plate to longitudinal bulkhead (inner hull). - b) Longitudinal/transverse bulkhead primary supporting member end connections to the double bottom. - c) Corrugated bulkhead lower stool side plating to lower stool top plate. - d) Corrugated bulkhead lower stool side plating to inner bottom. - e) Corrugated bulkhead lower stool supporting floors to inner bottom. - f) Corrugated bulkhead gusset and shedder plates. - g) Lower 15% of the length of built-up corrugation of vertical corrugated bulkheads. - h) Structural elements in double bottom below bulkhead primary supporting members and stool plates. - i) Lower hopper plate to inner bottom. - j) Horizontal stringers on bulkheads in way of their bracket toe and the heel.
+- a) Connection of hopper sloping plate to longitudinal bulkhead (inner hull). - b) End connection of longitudinal/transverse bulkhead primary supporting member including buttress structure to the double bottom and both end connections of backing bracket, where it is fitted. - c) Corrugated bulkhead lower stool supporting floors to inner bottom. - d) Corrugated bulkhead gusset and shedder plates. - e) Lower 15% of the length of built-up corrugation of vertical corrugated bulkheads. - f) Structural elements in double bottom below bulkhead primary supporting members and stool plates, except in way of [2.4.5] i).

+- g) Lower hopper plate to inner bottom. - h) Horizontal stringers on bulkheads in way of their bracket toe and the heel.